113ll3/Ibmclouddocscli/reference/ibmcloud/cli_order.md

 Use the following commands to manage orders and quotes in your classic infrastructure.

-## ibmcloud sl order package-locations
+## ibmcloud sl order category-list
 {: #sl_order_category_list}

-List the categories of a package
+List the categories of a package:
 ```
-ibmcloud sl order package-locations [OPTIONS] PACKAGE_KEYNAME
+ibmcloud sl order category-list [OPTIONS] PACKAGE_KEYNAME
 ```

 <strong>Command options</strong>:
 <dl>
 <dt>--required</dt>
-<dd>List only the required categories for the package</dd>
+<dd>List only the required categories for the package.</dd>
 </dl>

 **Examples**:
 ```
-ibmcloud sl order package-locations BARE_METAL_SERVER
+ibmcloud sl order category-list BARE_METAL_SERVER
 ```
-This command list the categories of Bare Metal servers.
+This command lists the categories of Bare Metal servers.

 ## ibmcloud sl order item-list
 {: #sl_order_item_list}